pmashford/12dPub/include/README.md

 # 12d Common Functions

- - This is a publicly visible library of functions
+* This is a publicly visible library of functions

- - Functions are grouped into files by a common theme
+* Functions are grouped into files by a common theme

- - I tend to keep a fresh prototypes file here for intellisense
+* I tend to keep a fresh prototypes file here for help with intellisense/vscode